alexqfredrickson/notes/networking/proxy.md

 A *transparent proxy* automatically intercepts all TCP traffic, at the layer 4 switch level, and forwards it through.

 A *reverse proxy* sits between the internet and *web applications*, intercepting requests from the internet, and forwarding those to application servers.
 They can be used to obfuscate an application's identity - so that a website is harder to DDOS.
 A reverse proxy can also act as a load balancer.
 A reverse proxy may also cache content in a local data store to quickly serve data.
 A reverse proxy may also handle SSL handshakes.

+In this way, proxies are intermediaries between users and web applications.
+Kind of like a "my lawyers will talk to your lawyers" sort of thing.